Inflammatory Bowel Disease

 Spontaneous animal models

-The SAMP1/YitFc mouse strain, obtained by selective inbreeding, develops ileitis spontaneously with several similarities to human CD, nevertheless, SAMP do not display colitis and the time needed for full disease penetrance can exceed 30 weeks in this model.
+The SAMP1/YitFc mouse strain, obtained by selective inbreeding, develops ileitis spontaneously with several similarities to human CD 73.
+Nevertheless, SAMP mice do not display colitis and the time needed for full disease penetrance can exceed 30 weeks in this model.

-Moreover, EIM are not fully recapitulated in animal models of IBD.
-Only a few rodent models manifest multifocal inflammation, with colitis–arthritis models being the dominant phenotype available Hedin et al., JCC, May 2019.
+It is also important to mention that EIM are not fully recapitulated in animal models of IBD.
+Only a few rodent models manifest multifocal inflammation, with colitis–arthritis models being the dominant phenotype available 76.

-Genetically engineered rats that have been modified to express the human HLA-B27 gene that is associated with SpA in humans develop colitis, SpA, gastritis, psoriasis, and epididymitis.
+Genetically engineered rats that have been modified to express the human HLA-B27 gene that is associated with SpA in humans develop colitis, SpA, gastritis, psoriasis, and epididymitis 44.

-SKG mice, that carry a mutation in the ZAP-70 gene, spontaneously develop rheumatoid arthritis-like autoimmune arthritis but do not show symptoms of IBD.
+SKG mice, that carry a mutation in the ZAP-70 gene, spontaneously develop rheumatoid arthritis-like autoimmune arthritis but do not show symptoms of IBD 77.
 Supplementary induction by intraperitoneal injections of 1,3-β-glucan is necessary for Ileitis and EIM such as arthritis and uveitis to manifest.

-Importantly, these animal models do not replicate the heterogeneity and complexity of clinical features seen in human SpA Weisman, SSA, Aug 2023.
+In addition, these animal models of IBD do not replicate the heterogeneity and complexity of clinical features seen in human SpA.

 Construct validity - How well do the mechanisms of disease induction in animals reflect the currently understood etiology of the human disease?